-After the Repatriation Oversight Commission’s remaining unfunded for over a decade, the Native American Heritage Commission (Commission) was granted oversight authority.
+After the Repatriation Oversight Commission remained unfunded for over a decade, the Native American Heritage Commission (Commission) was granted oversight authority.
 In 2018, the State Legislature added additional Commission responsibilities under AB-2836 (Gloria, 2018), including providing technical assistance to the University of California (UC) in adopting policies and procedures adopted to expedite repatriation of remaining items in its possession.

 CalNAGPRA List.
 Pursuant to Section 8013(a) of the Health and Safety Code, the Commission maintains a list of all California Indian tribes and their respective state aboriginal territories for the purpose of the repatriation of Native American human remains and cultural items.
 Notice that the Commission maintains such a list was sent out to all covered agencies and museums in December 2020.
 Please contact the Commission at CalNAGPRA@nahc.ca.gov with any questions or if you are an agency or museum seeking to implement your duties under CalNAGPRA.

 UC Committees.
-The Commission seeks nominees for the University of California (UC) Systemwide and Campus Native American Graves Protection and Repatriation Act Implementation and Oversight Committees pursuant to Section 8026 of the California Health and Safety Code.
+On June 24, 2021, the Commission approved nominees to the University of California (UC) Systemwide and Campus Native American Graves Protection and Repatriation Act Implementation and Oversight Committees pursuant to Section 8026 of the California Health and Safety Code.
 The Commission is continuing to accept nominees for the UC Systemwide and Campus Committees for future consideration.
 If you are interested in serving or nominating a candidate, please review the criteria and submission instructions at the UC Committee Nomination Page.

 AB 2836 (Gloria, 2018) requires the University of California to: